kaizen-ai/kaizenflow/documentation/general/architecture_diagrams.md

 1. Make sure `plantuml` is installed on your machine.
 The easiest way is to use the [docker](https://github.com/ParticleDev/commodity_research/blob/master/documentation_p1/technical/docker.md) container.
-We have all needed packages already installed in the container.
+All the packages typically needed for development are installed in the container.
 2. How to use:

 ```bash